mavlink/c_uart_interface_example/README.md

 <press enter>
 ```

-You have to pick a port name, if the above exampled doesn't work, try searching for it with
+You have to pick a port name, if the above example doesn't work, try searching for it with
 ```
 $ ls /dev/ttyACM*
 $ ls /dev/ttyUSB*